47 Fun Outdoor Activities for Kids

-2. While we’re at it, how about collecting a few pebbles to bring home and paint up these fab ladybird pet rocks in your garden »?
+2. While you’re at it, you could paint up these fab stones by following the blog post How to Make Ladybird Pet Rocks.
 A great way to remind you of your seaside trip!

 4. Make sure you’re summer ready with this Duck Tape beach bag » complete with gold flamingo, there are lots of different tapes to choose from to make your bag one of a kind.

-5. This ice lolly tote bag » by MellyBee is an easy-to-make stamp printing craft for kids and adults to do together.
+5. Follow How to Print Using Self Adhesive Foam on the Hobbycraft blog to see this super easy stamp printing craft for kids and adults to do together.
 Once you’ve made the stamps you can use them again and again on a variety of papers and fabrics.

 6. This stenciled bug tote bag » is a great make for doing with the kids.
 It can can be used as a book or school bag as well as a great carrier for all their beach gear too.